CAE Recertification Requirements

 CAE Renewal Requirements

 Certification renewal is required every three (3) years.
 Renewal application with payment is due no later than December 31 of the year of certification expiration.
 Renewal fees are reduced if the renewal application is received by October 31 of the year of certification expiration.
+All requirements must be complete when the application is submitted.

 As outlined below, the renewal application documents 1) ongoing adherence to professional conduct requirements and 2) completion of professional development activities, or a combination of professional development activities and contributions to the profession: